chadhunter/veganhybridathlete.com/README.md

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.

-## Issues and Contributing

-This install builds well with Ruby v2.6.3 and Jekyll v3.9.0.
-If you run into any problems please log them on the [issue tracker](https://github.com/jekyllt/jasper2/issues).

-Feel free pull-request your patches and fixes.

 ## Thanks

 Many thanks to the Ghost team for all the design work.
 Also many thanks to all contributors,